About ‘Beat the buzzer’

 ‘Beat the buzzer’ next steps

-When things have been going well for a week or two, start phasing out the rewards over the next 3-4 weeks.
+When things have been going well for 1-2 weeks, start phasing out the rewards over the next 3-4 weeks.

-For example, your child might need to be on time two, three, four, then five days in a row to earn the reward, but you could make the reward a little bigger each time.
+For example, your child might need to be on time 2, 3, 4 and then 5 days in a row to earn the reward, but you could make the reward a little bigger each time.
 Then make rewards a surprise.
 Your child won’t know when a reward is on offer – it just happens every now and then.

 As time goes on, your child might find it easy to beat the buzzer.
-Even when your child is regularly ready on time, praise them to keep them motivated.
+Even when your child is regularly ready on time, praise them and give them a surprise reward now and then to keep them motivated.